marcellokabora/taxiapp/readme.md

-# FREE NOW Frontend Test 🖼
+# TAXI NOW Frontend Test 🖼

-Welcome to the FREE NOW Frontend take-home challenge.
+Welcome to the TAXI NOW Frontend take-home challenge.
 The aim of this test is to show off your skills!

 What do we want to see: